PeterSommerlad/PSsODIN/README.md

 ```

 The class-based implementation `odins.h` benefits from having checking constructors for explicit conversion from all sized integer types and uses the same class names and suffixes in `namespace odins` and `namespace odins::literals`.

+You can play with it and observe code generation on [Compiler Explorer class-based](https://godbolt.org/z/djcxTbr9e)

 Some extra features: